kalexandriabond/kalexandriabond.github.io/_pages/fun.md

 During the peak of the pandemic, my partner and I wanted to time travel.
 Who wouldn't?
 <br>
 <br>
 Soooo we made a modern-day printing press and wrote about the future.
-This is both logical and efficient, right? ;)
+Both logical and efficient, right? ;)
 <br>
 <br>
 This may be the first 100% 3D printed book using a fused deposition modeling (FDM) method on consumer-grade equipment.